 With over 15 of the industry's leading inventory integrations, you can be sure that Mintsoft will seamlessly mesh with your existing systems Check out the inventory integrations page to see if your provider is on the list.

-It is - cloud based is better for for users as all the software is hosted, protected and updated by us.
-Never again will you have to worry upgrades, downloads or compatibility errors.
-Fully secured and always up to date, you can access the service from anywhere you can get an Internet connection.
-Join us now to experience the simplicity and reliability it for yourself.
+Yes, Mintsoft is a cloud-based order management system.
+Cloud-based is better for users as all the software is hosted, protected and updated by us.
+Never again will you have to worry about upgrades, downloads or compatibility errors.
+Fully secured and always up to date, you can access the service from anywhere you can get an internet connection.

 Barcode scanning is the scanning of a series of different black lines that vary in thickness to translate to a numerical code.
 This numerical code is then checked against a database of products to find information about that specific product that you have just scanned.